How does Pulumi depend on pulumi.com?

 If pulumi.com is down, you’ll be unable to preview, update or destroy a stack using Pulumi.
 Some commands, like

-pulumi logs, use pulumi.com to find the correct log stream, so will function until pulumi.com recovers, however, your cloud provider will still produce logs that you can use for diagnostics and you can view these via your cloud console or CLI.
+pulumi logs, use pulumi.com to find the correct log stream, so will not function until pulumi.com recovers, however, your cloud provider will still produce logs that you can use for diagnostics and you can view these via your cloud console or CLI.

 How can I add support for my favorite cloud?